 Since this age group is just learning to read, a good rule of thumb is to be general with terms when it comes to what goes inside the box.
 Using words like “dolls”, “cars” or “crayons” will be easy to read and help your child find the proper place to put things without being too complicated.

-By now, many kids have started transitioning from playing with a lot of toys to having lots of things like books, art supplies, video games and so on.
-You can still organize by placing labels onto areas of the book shelf where you want things placed such as “art and crafts books”, “novels” or “educational”.
-For video games, separate out by type or to which game console each belongs to.
-Art supplies can be kept in separate tubs such as colored pencils, crayons, markers, paints and so on.
+By now, many kids have started transitioning from playing with a lot of toys to having lots of things like books, art supplies, video games, and so on.
+You can still organize by placing labels onto areas of the bookshelf where you want things placed such as “art and crafts books”, “novels” or “educational”.
+For video games, separate out by type or to which game console each belongs.
+Art supplies can be kept in separate tubs such as colored pencils, crayons, markers, paints, and so on.

 Here are some more tips on why this system works and how to further utilize it